sferencik/ParaMetrics/README.md

 # ParaMetrics: publish any parameter as a build statistic

 ParaMetrics is a TeamCity plugin that lets you publish any parameter value as a build statistic.
-To do this, add ParaMetrics as a build feature to your build, specifying which parameter should be published with under what statistics key name.
+To do this, add ParaMetrics as a build feature to your build, specifying which parameter should be published under what statistics key name.

 You can add this build feature multiple times.